-After 705 days of obsessively tracking my credit card debt, I stared at an empty cell, B707.
-I didn’t need to enter data into cell B707.
+I had no idea how to build wealth when I started.
+After 705 days of obsessively tracking my credit card debt, I stared blankly at my Excel sheet.
+I didn’t need to enter any more data.
 I had paid off over $20,000 in credit card debt in the past 705 days.
 The crisis had passed.

 I got into trouble with debt by trying to get out of the rat race with “get rich quick” fantasies: